-The air temperature, air flow rate in the cavity and, correspondingly, the amount of surplus heat gains removed with the cavity air are the main measures of the double skin façade performance, and also it can be used as a measure for validation of a building simulation tool for modeling of a DSF performance.
-The air temperature in the experiment room of 'the Cube' was kept uniform and constant at approximately 22°C to minimize the influence of the interior environment on DSF performance.

-Both, the interior and exterior environment define the boundary conditions for the DSF, and the detailed knowledge of those was essential for further application of the experimental results and evaluation of the DSF performance.

-The surplus solar gains into the experiment room were measured indirectly, by assessment of the total cooling power delivered to the experiment room in order to keep the air temperature constant.
-All of the equipment in the experiment room, which function as a heat source, was connected to the wattmeter to keep track of all loads and losses in the room.
+The duration of each experiment was approximately 2 weeks.
+Air temperature, air flow rate in the cavity and the amount of surplus heat gains removed from the cavity by the air are main performance parameters and can also be used as measures for validation of building simulation tools.
+The air temperature in the experiment room was kept uniform and constant at approximately 22°C to minimize the influence of the interior environment on DSF performance.
+Both, the interior and exterior environment define the boundary conditions for the DSF, and the detailed knowledge of those was essential for further application of the experiment room were measured indirectly, by assessment of the total cooling power delivered to the experiment room, which functions as heat sources, were connected to the wattmeter to keep track of all loads and losses in the room.